trychlos/pwix-i18n/README.md

 ### Blaze components

-### piLanguageSelector
+### `piLanguageSelector`

 A simple language selector, built as a Bootstrap dropdown.

-The component is configurable with an object passed as an argument, and may contain:
+The component is configurable with an object passed as an argument, which may contain:

+- `languages`

-- `languages`: an array of the languages to be displayed as dropdown items, defaulting to the single default language (`'en_US`)
+    An array of the languages to be displayed as dropdown items, defaulting to the single default language (`[ 'en_US' ]`).

+- `buttonFlag`

-- `buttonFlag`: whether the country flag icon should be displayed in the dropdown menu button, defaulting to `true`
+    Whether the country flag icon should be displayed in the dropdown menu button, defaulting to `true`.

+- `buttonLabelTop`
+- `buttonLabelRight`
+- `buttonLabelBottom`
+- `buttonLabelLeft`

-- `buttonLabel`: whether the language label should be displayed in the dropdown menu button, defaulting to `true`
+    The label to be displayed in the dropdown button, respectively above, on the right, below or on the left of the `buttonFlag` icon.

+    This is a HTML string, defaulting to the empty string.

+- `itemsFlag`

-- `itemsFlag`: whether the country flag icon should be displayed in the dropdown items, defaulting to `true`
+    Whether the country flag icon should be displayed in the dropdown items, defaulting to `true`.

+- `itemsLabel`

-- `itemsLabel`: whether the language label should be displayed in the dropdown items, defaulting to `true`
+    Whether the language label should be displayed in the dropdown items, defaulting to `true`.

+- `disableActive`

-- `disableActive`: whether to disable the currently active item, defaulting to `true`
+    Whether to disable the currently active item, defaulting to `true`.
-- `labelPosition`: if both `buttonFlag` and `buttonLabel` are `true`, then the position of the label regarding the flag

-    Possible values are:
-    - `PILS_LABEL_LEFT`
-    - `PILS_LABEL_ABOVE`
-    - `PILS_LABEL_RIGHT`
-    - `PILS_LABEL_BELOW`
-    defaulting to `PILS_LABEL_RIGHT`

 ## NPM peer dependencies